 Lene Jensen, Ph.D.
 Associate Professor, Hiatt School of Psychology

 One line of Dr. Jensen’s research is in the area of moral development.
 This work takes a “cultural-developmental” approach, addressing how moral reasoning is both culturally and developmentally situated.
 Her work has included members of diverse religious communities in India and the United States.
 A second line of research addresses cultural identity development in the contexts of migration and global change.
 A current project with adolescents and their parents who have immigrated to the United States from El Salvador and India, examines their cultural identity development as well as ties between cultural identity and engagement with civil society, school, and family.
 Tel: 1-508-793-7271 Email:

 Johanna Ray Vollhardt, Ph.D.
-Assistant Professor, Hiatt School of Psychology
+Associate Professor, Hiatt School of Psychology

 Group-based victimization; inclusive and exclusive victim consciousness; acknowledgment; prosocial behavior between groups (especially between minority and victim groups); psychology of genocide Tel: 1-508-793-7278 Email:

 Marianne Wiser, Ph.D.
-Associate Professor and Chair, Hiatt School of Psychology
+Associate Professor, Hiatt School of Psychology

 Cognitive development, especially concept acquisition Tel: 1-508-793-7263 Email: